 Changing Content (Directory) Permissions

-Before you begin please note: This function replaces the previously used .htaccess file method for authentication control.
+Note: This function replaces the previously used .htaccess file method for authentication control.
 If you used .htaccess you must remove the old .htaccess file from your folder.
-The Andrew Web Publishing system will reject all old "." files.

 You have three access control options for each directory for which you added directory restriction: